São Cristóvão: History

 São Cristóvão was established by the Portuguese (in a time when Portugal, Spain and the Naples kingdoms were under the rule of Philip II of Spain) as one of the first colonization attempts in Sergipe, which makes the city the fourth oldest one in Brazil.
 In 1590 the Portuguese sent Cristóvão de Barros to both subjugate the region to colonial rule and establish a safe trading port between Salvador and Pernambuco.
 De Barros quickly and violently defeated the local population, which consisted of people of mixed Tupinambá and French heritage who maintained a trade in Brazilwood.
-As a symbol of his victory De Barros founded a small village named for his patron saint, Saint Christopher.
+As a symbol of his victory De Barros founded a small village named for his patron saint, Saint Christopher near the mouth of the Cotindiba River.
 The first Catholic parish in Sergipe was subsequently established in São Cristóvão in 1608.
 The Parish Church of Our Lady of Victory of São Cristóvão (Igreja Nossa Senhora das Vitórias de São Cristóvão) was built as the parish church; it remained the only parish in Sergipe until the late 17th century.

+The village moved to an approximately horizontal plateau on the banks of the Paramopema River due to ongoing conflicts with indigenous peoples and the Dutch invasion in 1637.
+The new location was near the confluence of the Sergipe or Vaza Barris River.
+The urban layout, creating three squares, forms a grid pattern extending from the Chapel of Ajuda and the Franciscan convent to the Parish Church of Our Lady of Victory and the Carmelite convent.

-The development of the town followed the Portuguese urban model, that is, in two plans: the higher town, where the headquarters of the civil and religious powers are; and lower town, with the harbour, the factories, and the low income population.
+The development of the town followed the Portuguese urban model: the higher town, with the headquarters of civil and religious powers; and the lower town, with the harbour, factories, the low income population.
 The economy of São Cristóvão initially depended on the establishment of cattle herds for meat, milk, and leather.
 The settlement was completely destroyed by the Dutch in 1637.
 Tobacco and sugarcane plantations were established in the 17th century, and remained into the modern period.

 São Cristóvão was the capital of the Province of Sergipe from the time of the Independence of Brazil in 1822.

 The provincial president Inácio Joaquim Barbosa transferred the capital of Sergipe from São Cristóvão to coastal Aracaju in 1855.
 São Cristóvão was seen as outdated, too far from the coast, and unable to expand to meet the needs of a growing state.
 The transfer was a "traumatic process" for the residents of São Cristóvão, many of whom left to live in Aracaju.
 São Cristóvão fell into slow decay, with numerous buildings left empty or even abandoned.